Daniel-Mietchen/2016-aesir/primary.rst

 consumer or the content provider.
-Crucially, this bypasses much of the friction associated with working with publishers to provide an annotation overlay, although a consortium of publishers *is* working closely with hypothes.is.
+Crucially, this bypasses much of the friction associated with working with publishers to provide an annotation overlay, although a consortium of publishers *is* working closely with Hypothes.is.

-For more on hypothes.is, please see `Introducing Hypothes.is <https://2016-aesir.readthedocs.org/en/latest/introducing-hypothesis.html>`__.
+For more on Hypothes.is, please see `Introducing Hypothes.is <https://2016-aesir.readthedocs.org/en/latest/introducing-hypothesis.html>`__.

 The problems and the proposed solution
 --------------------------------------